mpeschina/Dogether/README.md

 The project is in a dev container.
 Dependencies are installed via the `devcontainer.json` file.
 Python dependencies are listed in `requirements.txt`.

-Create `.streamlit/secrets.toml` with your local Google OIDC credentials and JSON persistence settings:
+Create `.streamlit/secrets.toml` with JSON persistence settings.
+Add Google OIDC credentials when you want to use the real login flow:

 ```toml
 [auth]